swarmdrones-9/swarmdrones-with-interagent-collision-avoidance/README.md

 ## 8. Turning Off Collision Avoidance for Testing

-To establish a baseline or test strict geometric tracking without safety overrides, you can disable the APF collision avoidance module.
+To establish a baseline or test strict geometric tracking without safety overrides, you can manually disable the APF collision avoidance module in the source code.

-> **Developer Note:** *[Explain briefly here how the user disables it in your code.
-E.g., "Change the ENABLE_APF boolean to False in multi_vehicle_offboard_control.py before building."]*

-**Warning:** Disabling collision avoidance during dynamic maneuvers (like the square path) will result in catastrophic 0-meter mid-air collisions as the agents attempt to perfectly track overlapping geometric slots.
+1. Navigate to the main control script:
+   `src/px4_ros_com/src/examples/offboard/multi_vehicle_offboard_control.cpp`
+2. Open the file and change the collision avoidance flag from `true` to `false`.
+3. Save the file and rebuild the workspace (`colcon build`) for the changes to take effect.

 ---